Why your funnel approach is failing?

 A marketing funnel is a model that follows the journey of a customer from becoming aware of your product or service to making a purchase.
 It has been used by marketing agencies for many years as the leading force behind their campaigns.

 However, in recent years, the funnel has lost its relevance.
-Several changes in the marketing landscape of today have caused it to become ineffective.
+Several changes in the marketing landscape of today have caused it to become ineffective, leading high-growth teams to weigh the revenue impact of the b2b inbound marketing funnel vs flywheel marketing strategy SaaS paradigm shift.

 That is why the funnel made so much sense and worked so well.
 It provided an easy way for customers to learn about a brand.
 They would retrieve or receive marketing information, contact a sales representative and go on to purchase a product, becoming a customer.